oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 post operations are passed.
 Up to four post operations are supported.

 `SUM` post operation kind appends operation result to the output.
-It supports optional argument `SCALE` parsed as a real number, which scales the operation result before appending.
+It supports optional arguments `SCALE` parsed as a real number, which scales the operation result before appending, and `DATA_TYPE` argument which defines sum data type parameter.
 No data type limitations are applied.
 Only single `SUM` operation can be applied to the output tensor.

 `ELTWISE` post operation kind applies one of supported element-wise algorithms to the operation result and then stores it/ It supports optional arguments